 Yet, to be fair, the animation is great in this game.
 I really enjoyed the animation in this game, and it really pulled me in this game.
 Also, the graphics are extremely well done.
 How fast you can move through the seasons is better compared against the longer time travel animation of the Ages game.

 The worlds look colorful, and white in the winter, and lively.
 The game has multiple chase quests that can get frustrating because of the limitations of the Game Boy.

 It still is impressive how the code linking works.
 If you named the child in the Ages game, the child will be here in the Seasons game.
 Like in the Ages game, there is also a trade quest, with the same pay-off.
 Play it to check it out.

 The game is difficult.
 No doubt about that.
 You won’t go through this game in one sitting.
 The controls are pretty tight and if you die, it’s your fault.
 Even the jumping is less annoying the in the Ages game.

 The items are actually creative.
 It still has the same gameplay as all the other Zelda portable games but like I said in my previous reviews, it’s extremely well implemented.
 But back on the subject of the items.
-You have great items, some of the Ages game, that you get to aid you in your quest.
-This game might be more difficult then Ages in terms of action but the puzzles in this game can be pretty hairpulling sometimes.
+You have great items, some Ages game, that you get to aid you in your quest.
+This game might be more difficult than Ages in terms of action, but the puzzles in this game can be pretty hair pulling sometimes.

 + Challenges everywhere.